 Energy and Carbon Efficiency

-We work to reduce the energy use and carbon emissions associated with our activities, and collaborate with our group companies in their efforts to likewise reduce their impact.
+We work to reduce the energy use and environmental impacts associated with our activities and collaborate with our group companies in their efforts to likewise reduce their impact.
 Finding ways to reduce energy consumption is essential to operating an efficient business.
-It enables the reduction of GHG emissions that contribute to climate change, while helping our businesses address the rising demand for, and cost of, energy.
+It enables the reduction of greenhouse gas (GHG) emissions that contribute to climate change, while helping our businesses address the rising demand for, and cost of, energy.

 The majority of our business activities are undertaken at our location in Montréal, Québec.
-Our limited energy and carbon footprint is mostly tied to business travel and the use of electricity and natural gas at our Montréal head office.
-Our energy and carbon efficiency strategy is mainly focused on reducing the energy consumption and emissions from our leased office buildings.
+Our limited energy and carbon footprint is mostly tied to business travel and the use of electricity and natural gas at our Montréal head office and at our Toronto office.
+Our energy and carbon efficiency strategy is mainly focused on reducing the energy consumption from our leased office buildings.

-1. Given our limited environmental footprint, going forward, we will be focusing our efforts on electricity and natural gas consumption at our head office properties, rather than on GHG emissions from these sources.
+8 per cent reduction in consumption of electricity and natural gas at our head office properties by 2020, using 2011 as a baseline1.* Reference: 2019 CDP/Q.C4.1a/Abs 1 1.
+Given our limited environmental footprint, going forward, we are focusing our efforts on electricity and natural gas consumption at our head office properties, rather than on GHG emissions from these sources.